Seward Park Torii Project

 The history of the Seward Park Torii unfolds in this documentary created by John Thorpe and Janis Medley in 2015.
 This oral history project was funded by the Seattle Department of Neighborhoods.

 What is the plan for the new torii?

 With a planning grant from the Department of Neighborhoods, the Friends of Seward Park hired landscape architectural firm Murase Associates, working with Takumi Company, to gather community input on the design of the torii.
 Community participants chose a design that honors the original Seward Park torii, addresses concerns about long-term maintenance, and reflects current community values and the wilderness character of the park.
-The columns (hashira) of the torii will be made of granite.
-The lintel (kasagi) will be made of a single minimally worked piece of wood covered with copper flashing to help protect it from water and to inhibit fungi.
+The columns (hashira) of the torii will be made of natural basalt columns from central Washington.
+The lintel (kasagi) will be made of a single minimally worked piece of western red cedar.
 The crosspiece (nuki) will be a worked piece of wood that contrasts with the kasagi.

 Like the original Seward Park torii, this design takes inspiration from the famous 'floating' torii of Itsukushima shrine at Miyajima, Japan.
 The hashira are tapered upward like the camphor trees that form the hashira at Miyajima.
 The hashira will have stone texturing influenced by the stonework of Japanese American sculptor Isamu Noguchi, who created the sculpture Black Sun in Volunteer Park.